 Yes, Mahogany is strong for cutting boards.
 It has good compressive and bending strength.

-According to the Janka hardness test, Mahogany has 830 lbf hardness while Maple shows the hardness of 1,450 lbf which is so much higher than Mahogany.
-That means cut marks on Mahogany wood are more visible than Maple.
+According to the Janka hardness test, Mahogany has 830 lbf hardness while Maple shows a hardness of 1,450 lbf which is so much higher than Mahogany.
+That means cut marks on Mahogany wood are more visible than on Maple.

 Cutting boards are surfaces that regularly face against the knife edges.